patibindu/Project4-Group3/README.md

 Machine Learning Model: diabetes_prediction_dataset.csv, Final_ML.ipynb, ML Images

 ### Conclusion:
 This project focused on data visualization and machine learning to better understand diabetes prevalence and how diabetes relates to demographic information and medical history.
 Findings show that there is a positive correlation between HbA1c and blood glucose levels and the risk of diabetes.
-The random forest algorithm demonstrated the highest level of accuracy compared to all remaining classification machine learning models.
-This machine learning model presents as a solid foundation to be built upon to help health care professionals easily assess patients for risk for diabetes.
+The random forest algorithm demonstrated the highest level of accuracy compared to all other classification machine learning models.
+This random forest machine learning model presents as a solid foundation to be built upon to help healthcare professionals easily assess patients for risk for diabetes.

 ### Links:
 [Presentation](https://docs.google.com/presentation/d/1Fwp0ApqPC1A-W60X4_651ZGxSt-mDuQlyu1uq_cue68/edit?usp=sharing)